Academic Program Policies

 In such cases the Dean of Graduate School may order the discontinuation of that student upon obtaining permission from the President, and with endorsement of the decision by the Curriculum and Examinations Committee.

-Further oversight of a student’s research progress will be expected from year eight of enrollment onward in the form of termly research progress reviews, rather than an annual review.
+Further oversight of a student’s research progress will be expected from year seven of enrollment onward in the form of termly research progress reviews, rather than an annual review.

-Before beginning their eighth (and ninth, if required) year(s) of enrollment, students will be required to submit to the Graduate School an updated research plan endorsed by their Thesis Committee.
-The research plan must include thesis submission by the end of the ninth year of enrollment at the absolute latest.
+Before beginning their seventh (and eighth and ninth, if required) year(s) of enrollment, students will be required to submit to the Graduate School an updated completion plan endorsed by their Thesis Committee.
+The completion plan must include thesis submission by the end of the ninth year of enrollment at the absolute latest.

 As one full year is required to ensure all permutations of the examination process may be accounted for, the student’s tenth year of enrollment is dedicated entirely to the examination process, including requisite revisions.
-For this reason, if the student’s thesis is not submitted by the end of year nine of enrollment, no extension of enrollment will be offered by the Graduate School unless the Cessation of Supervision Policy is invoked by the student’s Thesis Committee (See 9.
-Cessation of Supervision Policy).
+For this reason, if the student’s thesis is not submitted by the end of year nine of enrollment, no extension of enrollment will be offered.

 9. Cessation of Supervision Policy